Back to peptide library

 What this page does

-This page opens a BPC-157 calculator template.
-You can enter the vial amount, BAC water amount, and dose amount from your own verified instructions, then PeptiCalc shows concentration, liquid volume, and syringe marks.
+This BPC-157 calculator opens an editable math template.
+Enter the vial amount, BAC water amount, and dose amount from your verified instructions, then PeptiCalc shows concentration, liquid volume, and U-100 syringe marks.

 Important safety limit